ThomasTilli/CarND-P5-Vehicle-Detection/README.md

 ```
 The  resulting project videos generated by described pipeline can be found in this repository, for the project_video the result is project_video_solution.mp4

 There are no false positives only cars on the other lane are detected sometimes.
-The overall pipeline is quite fast, on my laptop with I7 core I achieved about 2.5 frames per second.
+The overall pipeline is quite fast, on my laptop with I7 core I achieved about 3.5 frames per second.
 That is not real time, but there are no special code optimizations for Hog feature extraction.

+###Discussion

+The optimization of several parameters - feature extraction and very important windows sizes are very critical to achieve sucess.
+The boundary between false negatives and false positives is very small and that indicates that this hand tuned classical image processing appproach is not very robust.
+Another issues is, that the processing pipeline is not fast enough, but hog feature extraction can be made much faster, if it is applied to the lower half of an image at once.
+Further performance improvement can be achieved by using a GPU for the image processing routines.

+As in other image processing areas, things could be much improved and made more robust by using deep neural nets.
+One option is using a VGG like network which has an regression head for the localization of objects and and classification head for object classification (car, truck, bike, bicyle, predistrian, child..) .
+Another approach would be using an UNetto do image segmentation to localize objects.
+I currently are experimenting with an UNet for car detection, but at the moment there a too much false positives but I m working on it.
+On a GTX 1080 GPU 10 to 15 frames per second can be processed.
+For the training of the UNet  I m using the Udacity annotated driving data set (https://github.com/udacity/self-driving-car/tree/master/annotations).
+I will work on it again when I pass this submission and then I will add the code and result videos to this repo too.